MbinOrg/mbin/docs/02-admin/01-installation/02-docker.md

 ```

 > [!NOTE]
-> Once the script has been run, you will not be able to run it again in order to prevent data loss.
+> Once the script has been run, you will not be able to run it again, in order to prevent data loss.
 You can always edit the `.env` and `compose.override.yaml` files manually if you'd like to make changes.

 #### Manually configure `.env` and `compose.override.yaml`